Summer in Warsaw: things to do in Warsaw in the summertime

 Jewish Culture Festival “Singer’s Warsaw” (Warszawa Singera)

 At the turn of August and September.
 The Jewish culture festival dedicated to Isaac Bashevis Singer: music, theater, film, dance, exhibitions, meetings.
 Different locations in Warsaw.
-More in English, including a detailed agenda of eventsFacebook page.
+More in English, including a detailed agenda of eventsFacebook.

 A visit to the museum – a good idea to catch up with culture in the chill of the air conditioning